subratsinha/Python-Programming/Areas of cities/readme.md

 #### Open file city.txt and read to:

-a.
-Display details of all cities
+1. Display details of all cities.
-b.
-Display city names with population more than 10Lakhs
+2. Display city names with population more than 10Lakhs.
-c.
-Display sum of areas of all cities
+3. Display sum of areas of all cities.